simon-v/bchinfo.org/en/full-node.md

     C:\Program Files\Bitcoin\daemon\bitcoind

-(If you installed Bitcoin Core in a non-default directory, use that directory path instead.)
+(If you installed Bitcoin Cash Node in a non-default directory, use that directory path instead.)

 Save the file.
-The next time you login to your computer, Bitcoin Core daemon will be automatically started.
+The next time you login to your computer, Bitcoin Cash Node daemon will be automatically started.

 {{windows_shutdown_warning}}